tvanwer1/Hw-1/README.md

 When I go to the grocery store and look at the avocado selection I wonder if the unit price of avocados fluctuates with the seasons.
 Moreover, I am interested to see the unit price difference between organic and non-organic Hass avocados purchased.

 # Method
-This is an updated version of the avocado dataset originally compiled from the Hass Avocado Board (or HAB, for short) data and published on Kaggle by Justin Kiggins in 2018.
+This is an updated version of the avocado dataset originally compiled from the Hass Avocado Board (or HAB, for short) data and published on Kaggle by Justin Kiggins in 2018 and updated again by Timofei Kornev in May 2020.
 The data features historical data on avocado unit prices and sales volume.

 1. The updated dataset was created by downloading the data for the year 2020.
 2. To download some new data, scroll down to the bottom of the section "Totals by PLU" and click the "Download 2020 Weekly Retail Volume & Price Report" button.